Comparisons12 min read

 Quillbot

-QuillBot started as a paraphrasing tool and has grown into a surprisingly complete writing suite.
-For students, its core appeal hasn't changed: it's the best tool on the market for rewording sentences, restructuring paragraphs, and rephrasing source material in your own voice.
+QuillBot started as a paraphrasing tool and has grown into a pretty solid writing platform.
+For students, its main strength is still the same: it's the best tool out there for rewording sentences, restructuring paragraphs, and rephrasing research material in your own words.

 Key Features for Students

 • Paraphraser (9 modes): Standard, Fluency, Formal, Academic, Simple, Creative, Expand, Shorten, and Custom.
-The "Academic" and "Formal" modes are genuinely useful for elevating casual writing to college-level prose.
+The "Academic" and "Formal" modes are legitimately useful for turning casual writing into college-level work.

-• Grammar Checker: QuillBot's grammar engine has improved significantly in 2025-2026.
-It catches most errors, though it still misses some nuanced issues Grammarly picks up.
+• Grammar Checker: QuillBot's grammar engine has gotten way better in 2025-2026.
+It catches most errors, though Grammarly still picks up some of the more nuanced stuff.

 • Summarizer: Paste in a long article or chapter and get a condensed version.
-Extremely handy for literature reviews.
+Super handy for literature reviews and research overload.

 • Citation Generator: Supports APA, MLA, Chicago, and more.
-It works well for standard sources, though it can struggle with unusual formats.
+It works well for standard sources, though unusual formats sometimes trip it up.

-• QuillBot Flow: Their AI co-writing tool that helps you draft content from scratch, with built-in research suggestions.
+• QuillBot Flow: Their AI writing assistant that helps you draft from scratch, with built-in research suggestions.

 • Plagiarism Checker: Available on premium plans.
 Scans against billions of web pages and academic databases.